glowinthedark/acw/docs/acw30.md

 Outside session Point C. = to =>Client - Client to =>The Processor.

-This is known as the ï¿½itsa-maker line.ï¿½ THE MOST IMPORTANT ENERGY FLOW LINE IN PROCESSING.
+This is known as the “itsa-maker line.”
+THE MOST IMPORTANT ENERGY FLOW LINE IN PROCESSING.

-For if this ï¿½itsa-maker line.ï¿½ is not present then the client and processor cannot change the energy flows or point Bï¿½ or point Cï¿½s from NEGATIVE to POSITIVE.
+For if this “itsa-maker line.” is not present then the client and processor cannot change the energy flows or point B’ or point C’s from NEGATIVE to POSITIVE.

 The Processor to =>Client - Client to =>Outside session Point C. -